 DHA DataFlow 2026 - GP Verification Guide

-DataFlow is the most document-sensitive stage for MBBS GP candidates.
+DHA means Dubai Health Authority (not DOH Abu Dhabi).
+DataFlow is one of the most document-sensitive stages for international MBBS GP candidates.
 Use this guide to submit complete records and reduce avoidable delays.

 Step-by-Step DataFlow Process